scottfabini/apptbook/README.md

 brew pgadmin3 <br>
 Execute pgadmin3 from Applications folder. <br>
 Create a database with columns: hashkey (numeric), and event (varchar of length 255) <br>

-## Tests

-The project is currently in development.
-Please check back for details.

 ## Contributors